A Complete Guide To The Jewish Ghetto Rome

 Visit the Jewish Museum of Rome

-On display are a number of different interesting items, including parchments, silverware, textiles and carvings.
+On display are some different exciting items, including parchments, silverware, textiles, and carvings.

 Learn the history of Largo 16 Ottobre 1943